andimoto/keebcu/README.md

 - set usb and pcb values
 - depending on your printbed size, set where to cut the keyboard case
 - (optional) print critical parts of the case like space bar, parts with other stabilizers or usb and pcb area to test everything fits
-- generate all necessary model files you want to print by uncomment the proper module call
+- generate all necessary model files you want to print by uncomment the proper module call or run the build.sh script
 - save and print!
 ```